BlockSigner/cove/site/content/english/identification/aes-for-business/index.md

 The certificates used for AES for Business are from GMO GlobalSign, Ltd, a European Certification Authority and Identity Management Company.
 {{% /collapsible %}}

-{{% collapsible 7 "Is the company email address the only method of identification for AES?" %}}
+{{% collapsible 7 "Is the company e-mail address the only method of identification for AES?" %}}
 No. There are various ID identification options available for signing with AES.
 More information can be found at https://www.skribble.com/identification/.
 {{% /collapsible %}}
 {{< /content >}}